codekansas/codekansas.github.io/_drafts/distributed-manufacturing.markdown

 ## Bits Verses Atoms

 The analogy above is very common for people who think about software engineering, but less so for people who think about manufacturing.
 In an abstract sense, data processing systems and manufacturing systems have a lot of similarities - there are inputs and outputs to various steps in each system, with requirements for how they should to be implemented, and failure points that should be minimized.
-However, in my (admittedly extremely limited) experience interacting with people who think about manufacturing, most people operating in atom-space tend to be very much in the _scaling up_ mentality.
+However, in my (admittedly limited) experience interacting with people who think about manufacturing, most people operating in atom-space tend to be very much in the _scaling up_ mentality.

 I suspect that there are a couple of reasons for this.
 For one, I think atom-space people tend not to be as "abstraction-native" as bit-space people, as a function of the work they usually do day-to-day.
 More importantly, though, I suspect that the requirements of most atom-space processes have almost always favored scaling up over scaling out, and so this is where people have concentrated their efforts.